 Why is demand for the Ro subtype increasing?

-Ro blood is vital in treating sickle cell disease – a group of inherited blood conditions that affect red blood cells.
+Ro blood is vital in treating sickle cell – a group of inherited blood conditions that affect red blood cells.

 The condition is often treated with regular blood transfusions so subtypes, such as Ro, are important in ensuring patients get blood which is most compatible with their blood type and subtype.

-There has been an increase in the number of people with sickle cell disease and as a result, the demand for Ro blood has grown.
+There has been an increase in the number of people with sickle cell and as a result, the demand for Ro blood has grown.